Spectral Methods in Microeconomics: Markets and Imperfect Measurement

-Nevertheless, the spectral rewriting of the welfare function is useful, because it allows us to use the Davis--Kahan theorem, which can guarantee precise recovery of some of the spectral summands.
-Let $\widehat{U}$ be the matrix of eigenvectors that diagonalizes $\widehat{M}$.
-Let us first impose the additional technical condition that the largest eigenvalue $\lambda_1$ is separated from the second-largest by a sufficiently large gap---much larger than $\sqrt{n}$.
-In that case, the Davis--Kahan theorem guarantees that the eigenvector $\widehat{u}_1$ is very close to $u_1$.
-This opens the door for the authority to effectively control the first summand of \cref{eq:V_market_spectral}, while keeping all the other summands nearly zero.
+This result implies that if the eigenvalue gap $\delta_k$ is large compared to the noise norm $\Vert E \Vert_2$, then the subspace spanned by the leading $k$ eigenvectors of $\widehat{M}$ (columns of $\widehat{W}_k$) is close to the corresponding subspace for $M$ (spanned by the columns of $W_k$).
+A simple special case occurs when the largest eigenvalue $\lambda_1$ is separated from the second-largest by a sufficiently large gap---much larger than $\sqrt{n}$ (see \Cref{fig:sampling_figure} for an example).
+Then the Davis--Kahan theorem simply says that the eigenvector $\widehat{w}^1$ is very close to $w^1$.
+This permits the authority to effectively control the first summand of \cref{eq:V_market_spectral}, while keeping all the other summands nearly zero, by choosing interventions that project only onto $w^1$.
 That is the essence of the ``robust intervention'' strategy.

 Intuitively, the noise in $\widehat{M}$ means that many specific spillovers cannot be known precisely.
 But the identification of some large-eigenvalue eigenspaces permits the detection and estimation of latent patterns in the interactions that have a strong impact on demand responses $q(x)=q^0+Mx$.
 This turns out to be enough for designing good interventions.

-For the strategy we have sketched to work in general, several important details have to be dealt with.
-First, the ``gap'' condition separating the largest eigenvalue from the rest might not hold.
-In this case, the authority may be forced to approximate a space $\mathcal{L}(M, \mu)$ of dimension exceeding $1$, which makes the tailoring of \cref{eq:V_market_spectral} to be positive more delicate.
-Second, some assumptions are needed to make sure that $\beta_\ell$ are not all too small; if they are, then statistical noise can make the tailoring impossible.
-The assumption on $q^0$ in the definition of recoverable structure is related to this issue.
+For illustration, \Cref{fig:sampling_figure} shows a specific demand matrix \(M\) and its absolute eigenvalues.
+One eigenspace stands out as much stronger in the spectral decomposition than others.
+Economically, it captures the global complementarities.
+The eigenvector $w^1$ corresponding to this leading eigenspace happens to be nonnegative.
+This implies that there is a robust intervention that subsidizes the production of all goods, which increases output and welfare both directly and indirectly through the complementarities.
+That is, making all goods cheaper makes everyone consume more of everything, which turns out to push prices down and demand further up, etc.